Luminoid/Algorithm/Problem/src/NQueens/N-Queens.md

 ## Algorithm
 1. Backtracking by two-dimensional boolean array representing the whole chessboard
 2. Backtracking by one-dimensional int array representing the queen position in every line
+3. Based on method 1, but using bit operation to decide whether the position is feasible

 ## Solution Number
 |   n   | Solution Number |